agent-memory: A Lightweight, Vendor-Neutral Memory + Cognitive-Loop System for Predictable AI–Human Delivery¶

 A second line of maturation hardened operational reliability (§5b): the after-session

 ritual no longer depends on an agent reliably self-triggering.
-Enable now installs a
+Enable now installs

 step), a one-command first-run init for fresh clones, Windows line-ending hardening, a